November 10, 2017

 Miami, FL — The Leapfrog Group just released their latest round of safety grades and Kendall Regional Medical Center earned an "A".
-By earning an "A" Leapfrog Hospital Safety Grade, Kendall Regional is recognized as being one of the safest hospitals in the United States.
+By earning an "A" Leapfrog Hospital Safety Grade, Kendall Regional is recognized as being among the safest hospitals in the United States.
 The Safety Grade assigns A, B, C, D and F letter grades to hospitals based on their performance in preventing medical errors, infections and other harmful conditions.

 "I am incredibly proud of our physicians, nurses and staff for all they do each day to put our patients first and focus on safety.
 We are committed to providing personalized and exceptional care to every patient," said Brandon Haushalter, Chief Executive Officer of Kendall Regional Medical Center.